 In recent years, most car catalytic converters have been engineered for palladium.
 It made a lot of sense to favor palladium when prices were low and supplies seemed plentiful enough.

 Now the auto industry’s dependence on palladium is backfiring.
-Since 2016, prices for the specialty metal have more than tripled as supply deficits have widened.
+Since 2016, prices for specialty metals have more than tripled as supply deficits have widened.

 The global palladium market ran a deficit of 600,000 ounces in 2018.